alex0077-git/Ai-Interview-Coach/README.md

 User → React Frontend → FastAPI Backend → LangChain → Groq LLM

-1. User selects role, difficulty, and uploads a resume.
+1. User selects the interview type, difficulty level, interview duration, and optionally uploads a resume.
-2. AI generates contextual interview questions.
+2. AI starts the interview with a natural voice greeting.
-3. AI speaks the question; user responds via continuous voice recognition.
+3. AI asks questions using voice.
-4. User submits the transcribed answer.
+4. The candidate responds using continuous speech recognition.
-5. LLM evaluates responses.
+5. The candidate manually ends their answer.
-6. Scores and actionable feedback are displayed.
+6. The AI evaluates the response and asks the next question until the selected interview duration expires.
-7. Progress is tracked across sessions.
+7. Once the final answer is completed, the interview ends and detailed feedback is generated.

 ---
 ## ⚙️ Setup & Installation